Deepbridge Innovation SEIS

 The new Deepbridge Innovation SEIS was previously known as the Deepbridge Sci-Tech Daresbury SEIS.
 Deepbridge is an investment manager with a bias towards technology growth companies.
 Like all SEIS offers this is very high risk and investors should expect failures.
 However for those prepared to take the risk, this offer could be a good way to access high-growth technology businesses at a very early stage.

-- Portfolio of five early stage technology companies
+- Portfolio of at least five early stage technology companies

-- Some of the companies will be based at the highly regarded Sci-Tech Daresbury campus, which acts as an innovation hub
+- Some of the companies will be based at the highly regarded Sci-Tech Daresbury campus

 - Each investee company will have significant intellectual property